 Does a Sinus Infection Affect Your Teeth?

 Over the years, few patients come rushing through our doors, convinced that they had an infected tooth.
-After reviewing their x-rays and conducting a physical exam, we sometimes find that the actual cause of their tooth pain is a sinus infection.
+After reviewing their x-rays and conducting a physical exam, our Tempe dentist finds that the actual cause of their tooth pain is a sinus infection.

 Tooth and sinus pain can be difficult to distinguish.
 Sinus infections can cause tooth pain, but getting to the bottom of the problem does require a professional exam.